microservices-thm-ss21/orga/README.md

 The results of the microservice project of group 6 can be found in different repositories.
 The repositories contain microservices which are used to build a ticket system.
 With this system you are able to create projects and this projects can contain issues.
 Issues and projects can be managed.\
-In the current orga repository is the overall docker organisation and the documentation.
+In the current orga repository is the overall docker orchestration and the documentation.

 All the other necessary repositories can be found [here](https://git.thm.de/microservicesss21).